iotempire/iotempire-teaching/full-classes/hsbi/modules/03-infrastructure-and-gateway-setup.md

 **Phase 2 Tasks:**

 1. Research about 2.4 GHz Wi-Fi band and the European (ETSI) standards.
 Research what WiFi channels are and understand why it is important to choose a less busy one.

-> [!WARNING] UT-ADAPT
-> The original text asks: “Can all channels be used in Estonia?”
-This should be adapted to Germany / ETSI use at HSBI Gütersloh.

 2. Find a less-busy WiFi channel.
 There is a tool in OpenWRT that helps you with that.
 3. Set up a new WiFi access point with the SSID **IOTxx** (where `xx` is a unique name or number of your router).
 4. Set the WiFi password to **iotempire** and ensure the network is secure with WPA2-PSK encryption.